Biodiversity Bash

 Location: KU Conference Center, 815 Fambrough Drive, Lawrence, KS 66045

-This year, funds raised through the Biodiversity Bash will support our Curatorial Assistant (CA) positions.
-Held by graduate students, these positions serve two important purposes: helping care for and expanding our natural history collections, and providing hands-on training in collections management.
+This year, funds raised through the Biodiversity Bash will support our Curatorial Assistant positions.
+Held by graduate students, these positions serve three important purposes: actively investigates museum specimens to produce new knowledge, helps care for and expands our natural history collections, and provides hands-on training in collections management and curatorial practices.

-For every $15,000 raised, we can create a Curatorial Assistant (CA) position for a graduate student:
+For every $15,000 raised, we can create a Curatorial Assistant position for a graduate student. $15,000 helps cover:

 Through this experience, graduate students develop the skills needed to steward research collections and support scientific discovery throughout their careers.
 Many go on to work at museums, universities, and research institutions around the world, where they continue the important work of preserving and growing natural history collections for future generations.